 These are some GUI and CLI tools that wrap WireGuard to assist with config, deployment, key management, and connection.

-Credit for these shortcuts goes to: https://www.ericlight.com/new-things-i-didnt-know-about-wireguard.html
+Credit for these shortcuts goes to: New Things I Didnât Know About Wireguard

 WireGuard will ignore a peer whose public key matches the interfaceâs private key.
-So you can distribute a single list of peers everywhere, and only define the [Interface]
+So you can distribute a single list of peers everywhere, and only define the [Interface] separately on each server.

-file, which only contains its [Interface]
+Each peer has its own /etc/wireguard/wg0.conf file, which only contains its [Interface] section.

-Each peer also has a shared /etc/wireguard/peers.conf
+Each peer also has a shared /etc/wireguard/peers.conf file, which contains all the peers.

-file also has a PostUp
+The wg0.conf file also has a PostUp hook: PostUp = wg addconf %i /etc/wireguard/peers.conf.

-, be it via a proper orchestration platform, something much more pedestrian like Dropbox, or something kinda wild like Ceph.
+Itâs up to you to decide how you want to share the peers.conf, be it via a proper orchestration platform, something much more pedestrian like Dropbox, or something kinda wild like Ceph.
 I dunno, but itâs pretty great that you can just wildly fling a peer section around, without worrying whether itâs the same as the interface.

 You can set config values from arbitrary commands or by reading in values from files, this makes key management and deployment much easier as you can read in keys at runtime from a 3rd party service like Kubernetes Secrets or AWS KMS.